- Texas Landlord-Tenant Laws: An Overview

 Under Texas landlord-tenant laws, there are no limitations on the amount of rent that a landlord can charge.

 How many tenants can I rent to for a single unit?

 The number of live in tenants may be three (3) times the number of bedrooms as in the rental unit.

 What is the limit on application fees?

-The state of Texas places no limit on the amount of money that can be charged to perform a back-ground check on a future tenant.
+Under Texas rental laws, the state of Texas places no limit on the amount of money that can be charged to perform a back-ground check on a future tenant.

 Is there any restriction on what may be charged to a tenant as a late fee when he is late on his rent?

-The tenant must be at least one day behind the due date of the rent payment before you can assess a fee.
+According to Texas landlord-tenant laws, the tenant must be at least one day behind the due date of the rent payment before you can assess a fee.
 The fee that is charged must be relational to any monies incurred by the landlord because the rent is late.
 For instance, if the landlord must pay a late charge to a mortgage company; this can be figured in as part of a late charge.
 Late fees and/or charges must be specifically detailed in a lease.